National Student Rodeo: Organisation

-Despite the highly demanding nature of organising events such as this, the National Student Rodeo was always organised and run by a group of willing and enthusiastic volunteers.
-The 'Rodeo Bosses' were responsible for not only booking the venue and getting universities to turn up, but also arranging camping, finding sponsors, promoting the event and organising the myriad other jobs necessary.
-Event safety, first aid, judging, commentary, bar staffing and general 'gophering' were all dealt with by happy, enthusiastic members of LUUCC, River Legacy and other volunteers.
+The National Student Rodeo was organized and managed by a group of volunteers.
+Those in charge were responsible for booking the venue, coordinating university attendance, arranging camping, finding sponsors, promoting the event, and managing other necessary tasks.
+Event safety, first aid, judging, commentary, bar staffing, and general assistance were handled by members of LUUCC, River Legacy, and other volunteers.

 The focus of the competition was always been on the "fun" aspect of the sport, in order to encourage participation from novice paddlers.
 This was mirrored in the prize-giving ceremonies, where the best prizes were saved for the novice and intermediate categories.
 However this was not to say that competition in the expert finals was not fierce.
 Many of the UK's best freestyle paddlers have competed at the event, former and current GB Freestyle Team members, loads of sponsored team paddlers and even more up-and-coming talent.
 The now legendary NSR parties were thoroughly compered and DJ'd to death by the Extreme Events crew, with waffle, banter, gibberish and occasionally the odd bit of useful information from DJ's Al, Shifty, Disco Dave and Tea Boy Tom.
 Extreme Events retired from the Rodeo in 2016 after a decade of brilliance.

 The 'National Student Rodeo' name harks back to the olden days of kayaking, when freestyle was referred to as 'rodeo'.
 Although a renaming was briefly considered in 2004, 'The Rodeo' has stayed true to its roots.